-We have funded our operating and capital requirements to date primarily with proceeds from sales of common stock and prefunded warrants for the purchase of common stock and, prior to our May 2020 merger with Zafgen, with capital contributions from Chondrial Holdings, LLC ("Holdings").
+We have funded our operations to date primarily with proceeds from sales of common stock, proceeds from the sale of prefunded warrants for the purchase of common stock, the acquisition in 2020 of cash, cash equivalents, restricted cash, cash equivalents and marketable debt securities upon the merger with Zafgen, Inc. and, prior to the 2020 merger with Zafgen, capital contributions from Chondrial Holdings, LLC.

-In August 2020, we entered into an Equity Distribution Agreement ("the ATM Agreement") with an investment bank in connection with the establishment of an "at-the-market" offering program under which we could sell up to an aggregate of \$50,000,000 of shares of our common stock from time to time through this investment bank as sales agent.
+In August 2020, we entered into an Equity Distribution Agreement ("the Prior ATM Agreement") with an investment bank in connection with the establishment of an "at-the-market" offering program providing for the sale of up to an aggregate of 50,000,000 of shares of our common stock from time to time through the investment bank as sales agent.

-In July 2021, we sold 2,342,720 shares pursuant to the ATM Agreement for net proceeds of \$19.9 million, after issuance costs.
-As of June 30, 2022, \$29.2 million of additional shares of common stock remained available for sale by us under the ATM Agreement.
+In July 2021, we sold 2,342,720 shares pursuant to the Prior ATM Agreement for net proceeds of \$19.9 million, after issuance costs.
+The Prior ATM Agreement was terminated in November 2022 in connection with the establishment of a new "at-the-market" offering program.